Safe Haven: YWCA’s Early Care

 YWCA Spokane’s Drop-in Child Care Center was piloted in 2011 in response to clients expressing a need for childcare and demonstrating that without childcare options too many were unable to access services.
 According to client surveys, accessible and affordable childcare was the most significant barrier for women seeking domestic violence and job-readiness services.
 The Drop-In Childcare Center was designed to provide free, on-site childcare for these primary target populations.

 Of the moms who utilize our Drop-In Childcare services, approximately 90% make less than 30% of Spokane’s median family income.
 Approximately three-quarters are unemployed and about half are homeless.
 In addition, approximately 80% of children have been exposed to domestic violence and 90% of women utilizing the Center are single mothers.
-To augment their incomes, they rely on aid such as Food Stamps and Temporary Assistance for Needy Families.
+To augment their incomes, they rely on aid such as SNAP (Supplemental Food Assistance Program) and TANF (Temporary Assistance for Needy Families).